Franck Songo'o

-Franck Steve Songo'o (born 14 May 1987) is a retired professional Cameroonian footballer who played as either a forward or midfielder.
+Franck Steve Bangweni Songo'o (born 14 May 1987) is a Cameroonian former professional footballer who played as either a forward or midfielder.
 His senior career had been spent primarily in the English and Spanish football league systems, and has also been capped for the Cameroon national team.

 Club career

 Early career

 Born in the Cameroonian capital, Yaoundé, Songo'o began his youth footballing career at Spanish club Deportivo de La Coruña.
 Franck's father, Jacques, played for Deportivo's senior club and was part of the squad that won the 1999–2000 La Liga championship.
 At Deportivo, Franck was spotted by Spanish club FC Barcelona.
 He spent several years at Barcelona's youth facility centre, La Masia, alongside future stars Lionel Messi, Cesc Fàbregas, and Gerard Piqué.
 Although Songo'o did not make an immediate impact on Barça's first team, he impressed other clubs, drawing interest from the Premier League.